DMProcess-Dev/Esp32-S3-ThingsBoard/README.md

 # ESP32-S3 ThingsBoard Demo

 This project is a demonstration firmware for an ESP32-S3 microcontroller designed to connect to the ThingsBoard IoT platform.
-It includes a robust web-based provisioning system to configure Wi-Fi credentials and demonstrates a connection to a public MQTT broker.
+It includes a robust web-based provisioning system with ThingsBoard access token authentication and demonstrates real-time telemetry transmission.

 ## Current Features